EMERGING MARKETS-Latam stocks snap 5-day losing streak, Istanbul suspends trading

-Feb 8 (Reuters) - Stocks in Latin America rose on Wednesday after five sessions of losses with Chile's peso and Brazil's real supporting slim gains on the currencies index, while Turkey's Borsa Istanbul suspended equities trading for five days and canceled trades for the day.
+Feb 8 (Reuters) - Stocks in Latin America rose on Wednesday after five straight sessions of losses on a boost from Brazilian shares, while Turkey's Borsa Istanbul suspended equities trading for five days and canceled trades for the day.

-"We expect inflation to remain in double digits through April, which together with higher-than-expected inflation in recent months should be consistent with a conservative calibration of monetary policy by the central bank."
+"(However), the global economy is moving into a deceleration process at least during the first half of 2023, which is going to impose restrictions on most Latin American economies.
+The demand for Latin American exports coming from the U.S. market is going to reduce significantly," said Alfredo Coutiño, director for Latin America at Moody's Analytics.

-The MSCI's index for Latin American currencies .MILA00000CUS eked out slim 0.1% gains.
+"On the domestic side, the main issue is going to come from restrictive monetary policy.
+Central banks in Latin America with very few exceptions, have been facing very high inflation."

-The Mexican peso MXN= edged 0.3% lower to 18.93 against the dollar, while fellow oil exporter Colombia's peso COP= slid 0.8%.
+The Mexican peso MXN= edged 0.3% lower against the dollar, while fellow oil exporter Colombia's peso COP= slid 0.8%.

-Stocks in Latin America .MILA00000PUS rose 0.8%, supported by sharp 0.8% gains in Brazil's Bovespa index .BVSP and Chile's IPSA index .SPIPSA.
+Stocks in Latin America .MILA00000PUSjumped 1.1%.
+Brazil's Bovespa index .BVSP spearheaded gains among peers, climbing 2% on a boost from shares of Itau Unibanco Holding SA ITUB4.SA after the lender reported fourth quarter results.

 Elsewhere in the emerging markets, Egypt's dollar-denominated government bonds fell after Moody's cut the country's credit rating from B2 to B3 late on Tuesday.